Ida’s remnants bring threat of flooding, tornadoes to Eastern U.S.

 Flash flood watches stretch more than 1,200 miles, spanning an area from the Florida Panhandle to Cape Cod, Mass.
-The National Weather Service has included much of that zone in a level 3 out of 4 “moderate risk” of excessive rainfall and flash flooding, with major cities such as Washington, Baltimore, New York City and Boston in line Wednesday.
+The National Weather Service has included much of that zone in a level 3 out of 4 “moderate risk” of excessive rainfall and flash flooding, with major cities such as Washington, Baltimore, New York and Boston in line Wednesday.

 A growing risk for tornadoes will also accompany Ida’s remnants as they move up the East Coast, with the potential for scattered quick-hitting funnels that could touch down with relatively little warning.
 Tornado watches will probably be issued Tuesday afternoon and much of Wednesday for areas east of Ida’s disintegrating center.